Pre-exposure prophylaxis (PrEP)

 Anti-HIV drugs cause side effects, which may negatively affect a person’s quality of life and ability to adhere to their medication schedule.
 Although the drugs selected for PrEP studies are generally better tolerated than other drugs used to treat HIV, they are still capable of causing mild to severe side effects.
-Some of the more common side effects include nausea, vomiting, diarrhea, headache and dizziness.
+Some of the possible side effects include nausea, vomiting, diarrhea, headache and dizziness.
 PrEP may also cause decreases in kidney function and bone density.
 However, research suggests that side effects while using daily Truvada as PrEP are generally mild and uncommon, although the long-term effects of using PrEP are less well known.

-Now that studies have found that PrEP can reduce the risk of HIV infection, where will people be able to get it?
+Now that studies have found that PrEP can reduce the risk of HIV infection, where and when will people be able to get it?

-Regular testing and medical check-ups will help ensure that a person remains healthy while using PrEP.
-To avoid drug resistance, regular HIV testing will be needed to ensure that a person is HIV-negative before starting PrEP and that they remain HIV-negative while using it.
+Regular testing and medical check-ups are needed to ensure that a person remains healthy while using PrEP.
+To avoid drug resistance, regular HIV testing is needed to ensure that a person is HIV-negative before starting PrEP and that they remain HIV-negative while using it.
 If a person becomes HIV-positive, they will need to stop using PrEP.